What hiring managers actually look for

 1

 Daily call volume and channel mix.
 Handling 50 calls per day is different from handling 120.
-Inbound-only is different from blended inbound/outbound.
+Inbound-only is different from blended inbound and outbound call handling.
 Managers want to see exact numbers so they can gauge whether you can handle their environment's pace.

 -